 is a glass of red wine better than one hour of exercise

-The media is reporting that “drinking a glass of red wine is as good for you as one hour of exercise”, and the fitness world is losing it’s collective shit.
+News outlets really are reporting that drinking a glass of red wine is as good for your body as one hour of exercise in the gym (link, link, link, link).

 is_red_wine_better_than_exercise